University of Illinois Urbana-Champaign

-The University of Illinois Urbana-Champaign (U of I, Illinois, University of Illinois, or UIUC) is a public land-grant research university in Illinois in the twin cities of Champaign and Urbana.
-It is the flagship institution of the University of Illinois system and was founded in 1867.
-Enrolling over 56,000 undergraduate and graduate students, the University of Illinois is one of the largest public universities by enrollment in the country.
+The University of Illinois Urbana-Champaign (UIUC, U. of I., Illinois, or University of Illinois) is a public land-grant research university in the Champaign–Urbana metropolitan area, Illinois, United States.
+Established in 1867, it is the founding campus and flagship institution of the University of Illinois System.
+With over 59,000 students, the University of Illinois is one of the largest public universities by enrollment in the United States.

+The university contains 16 schools and colleges and offers more than 150 undergraduate and over 100 graduate programs of study.
+The university holds 651 buildings on 6370 acre and its annual operating budget in 2016 was over $2 billion.
+The University of Illinois Urbana-Champaign also operates a research park home to innovation centers for over 90 start-up companies and multinational corporations.

 The University of Illinois Urbana-Champaign is a member of the Association of American Universities and is classified among "R1: Doctoral Universities – Very high research activity".
 In fiscal year 2019, research expenditures at Illinois totaled $652 million.
 The campus library system possesses the fourth-largest university library in the United States by holdings.
-The university also hosts the National Center for Supercomputing Applications and is home to the fastest supercomputer on a university campus.
+The university also hosts the National Center for Supercomputing Applications.